Table of Contents

 - TAMIL: Tuduvalai, Nittidam, Sandunayattan, Surai, Thuthuvalai

 Perennial bright green prickly diffuse plant, reaches up to 2–3 m height;Leaves deltoid or triangular, irregularly lobed;Flowers purplish-blue, in cymes;Fruits or berries globose, red.

 Distribution: Throughout India, growing wild, open areas, waste lands.

 Folk Medicinal Uses

 Climbing brinjal is a thorny creeper commonly found in in Deccan Peninsula.
 It’s some common names are Alarka (Sanskrit), Tutuvalam (Malayalam), Alarkapatramu (Telugu) and Tuduvalai (Tamil).
-Various parts of plant such as roots, berries and flowers are used for treating respiratory ailments.
+Various parts of the plant such as roots, berries and flowers are used for treating respiratory ailments.
 The decoction of berries and flowers is folk remedy for cough and chronic bronchitis.
 The leaves are given to increase fertility in males by treating watery semen and spermatorrhoea.
 In Siddha, medicated ghee of leaves is medicine for tuberculosis and lung congestion.
-The leaves and fruits of plant contains many phytochemicals such as steroidal alkaloid and solasodine etc. due to which plant exhibits antimitotic, anti-tumour, antibacterial and antifungal activities.
+The leaves and fruits of the plant contains many phytochemicals such as steroidal alkaloid and solasodine etc. due to which plant exhibits antimitotic, anti-tumor, antibacterial and antifungal activities.

 The unripe fruits are prepared as curry or roasted in sesame oil and taken orally along with food.